Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Numerical results

 Additionally, we use this test case to compare four potential solver strategies, corresponding to those enumerated in \Cref{sec:nonlinear:gen}.
 The first solver (Solver 0) uses a simplified Newton nonlinear iteration, where the Jacobian matrix from the first stage is used for all stages.
 This has the advantage that the number of Jacobian matrix assemblies per nonlinear iteration is reduced; however, in general, the quadratic convergence of Newton's method is not maintained, typically resulting in an increased number of nonlinear iterations.
 The remaining solvers (Solvers 1, 2, and 3) use exactly computed Jacobian matrices at all temporal stages, and each solver corresponds to a different approximation $\widetilde{P} \approx \widehat{P}$, as described in \Cref{sec:nonlinear:gen}.
 With increasing quality of the approximation, we expect the solver to converge more rapidly, however each iteration will generally be more expensive to compute.
-In \Cref{fig:naca-nonlin-solvers} we compare the number of nonlinear iterations, number of matrix-vector products (determined by the convergence of the Krylov solvers), number of Jacobian assemblies, and total wall-clock runtime for these solver configurations.
+In \Cref{fig:naca-nonlin-solvers} we compare the number of nonlinear iterations, number of matrix-vector products (determined by the convergence of the Krylov solvers), number of Jacobian assemblies, and total wall-clock runtime for these solver configurations {(runtimes are measured using a Linux workstation with 16 Intel Xeon Gold 2.10 GHz CPUs and 124 GB memory)}.
 From these results, we see that for this problem, the nonlinear iterations based on better approximations lead to overall faster runtimes, despite the higher per-iteration cost.
 However, we note that this performance is often problem-dependent.
 In particular, for smaller time steps and less stiff problems, the simplified Newton method can be more efficient because few Jacobian assemblies are required, and the increase in nonlinear iterations over Solvers 1, 2, and 3 is typically less significant.